AIBiology/aibiology.github.io/jupyter_intro.md

 * **Click on the Jupyter Notebook App card** on the main page of OOD.
 Alternatively, you can use the Interactive Apps menu, scroll all the way to the bottom, and select Jupyter Notebook.

-{% include image.html file='ood_jupyter_app.png' alt='Screenshot of the OOD landing page highlighting the Jupyter application card to use" %}
+{% include image.html file='ood_jupyter_app.png' alt='Screenshot of the OOD landing page highlighting the Jupyter application card to use' %}

 * The next screen allows you to request resources to run a job on HiPerGator.
 * The suggested resource request for the first half of the courses is: